EXCLUSIVE-Italy moves to keep asset manager Anima in domestic hands -sources

 With 204 billion euros of assets under management at the end of last year, Milan-based Anima is an important player in a country where households' financial wealth totals 5 trillion euros.

-Anima is also a significant holder of Italy's 2.3 billion euro sovereign bonds.
+Anima is also a significant holder of Italy's 2.3 trillion euro sovereign bonds.

 Under so-called "golden powers" legislation, Italy reserves the right to scrutinise foreign and domestic bids in sectors deemed of strategic importance such as energy, telecoms, banking and insurance, health and food.